columbia/dvh-asplos-ae/README.md

 10.10.1.100
 ```

-**Note that you need to install kernel for each virtualization level correctly.
-For example of DVH for L2, install v4.18-dvh-L0-asplos kernel to L0, v4.18-dvh-basic-asplos to L1, and v4.18-base to L2 respectively.**

 ### Kernel parameter setup

 Once you copy kernel, you need to update grub to boot from the copied kernel with proper kernel parameters.
 This will be done by updating `/etc/default/grub` file.
 See additionl instructions for Cloudlab users [here](#kernel-parameter-in-cloudlab).

 Change `GRUB_DEFAULT` to point the copied kernel.
 This is an example of 4.18.0-base kernel.
 ```